 Are you looking to offer current or potential customers a discount?
-Chargify handles all of your promotional codes, discounts, and coupons with ease.
-Simply name the promotion, set your desired promo code, and enter the discount.
-You even have the power to control the expiration date and how long the promotion runs for in conjunction with your products.
+Chargify handles all of your coupon codes, discounts, and promotions with ease.
+Simply name the coupon, set your desired code for subscribers to use & configure the discount options.
+You even the power to control the expiration date and how long the promotion runs for in conjunction with your products.
 Chargify allows you to create both one-time and recurring coupons to give customers a discount.

 Coupons can either be defined as a dollar amount subtracted from the total, or a percentage subtracted from the total.
 These rules apply unless there are restrictions present on the coupon, in which case the amount will only subtract from discountable items (see Product / Component Restrictions).

 If no restrictions exist, coupons will apply to the total of all charges, instead of just the base fee.
 This means that any setup fees and component charges will also be discounted by a valid coupon.

 If a free trial exists, the coupon will not be applied until an amount is due at the end of the free trial.